apache/zeppelin/shell/README.md

 ## Run the interpreter with docker
 You can run the shell interpreter as a standalone docker container.

-### step 1.
+### Step 1.
 Specify the configuration for the shell interpreter
 ```bash
     # conf/interpreter.json